Bathyphysa conifera

 Bathyphysa conifera, sometimes called the flying spaghetti monster, is a bathypelagic species of siphonophore in the family Rhizophysidae.
-It is found in the northern Atlantic Ocean and off the coast of Southwestern Africa and California.
+Sightings have been documented all over the world, but it only officially lives in the North Atlantic Ocean, as far south as Gabon and as far north as France, the Gulf of Mexico, and the Caribbean Sea.
 Its common name comes from a satirical deity of the same name after its apparent resemblance.

 It is a colonial species, having multiple zooids that together comprise a single unit.
 Each zooid has a specialized function; some help with feeding, some with swimming, reproduction, etc. Including its tentacles, it can reach several meters long.
 Their tentacles are lined with several nematocysts that provide a sting that defends against predators and helps hunt its prey.
-It is a carnivore, and, like other siphonophores, eats small crustaceans and even small fish.
+It is a carnivore, and, like other siphonophores, eats crustaceans and fish.

 Name

 Bathyphysa conifera was nicknamed the Flying Spaghetti Monster, for the satirical deity of the Internet, by the oil workers who first saw it in 2015, citing an apparent resemblance.
 The specific name conifera, meaning 'cone-bearing', is due to the shape of the cluster of reproductive structures called gonophores.
 In Japanese it is called マガタマニラ / まがたまにら / 勾玉韮 magatamanira, "jewel leek".
 In Chinese, the nickname "Flying Spaghetti Monster" can be translated as 飞行的面条怪兽 fēixíng de miàntiáo guàishòu "flying noodles monster".